leftwm/leftwm/README.md

 ## Optional Development Installation

-If your goal is to continously build leftwm and keep up to date with the latest releases, you may prefer to symlink the leftwm executables instead of copying them.
+If your goal is to continuously build leftwm and keep up to date with the latest releases, you may prefer to symlink the leftwm executables instead of copying them.
 If you choose to install this way, make sure you do not move the build directory as it will break your installation.